In the Path of the Ancient Olmec Tour

 • Single Supplement: TBA

 The Olmec civilization dates back to the 2nd century BC when favorable environmental conditions allowed the society to thrive.
-This high productivity encouraged population growth from which an elite class developed and, accordingly, so did demand for objects of creative expression.
+This high productivity encouraged population growth from which an elite class developed, and, accordingly, so did the demand for objects of creative expression.

 Climb the mighty cleft volcanic mountain to see the beautifully inscribed boulders at Chalcatzingo, way off the beaten tourist trail.

-Visit museums housing major collections of Olmec art including the vast open-air museum of Parque-Museo La Venta, the Carlos Pellicer Museum in Villahermosa, the Xalapa Anthropology Museum, not only filled with exquisite works of art, but also presenting one of the loveliest edifices in Mexico, and view the Olmec objects on display at the National Museum of Anthropology, housed in an unrivaled award-winning structure in Mexico City.
+Visit museums housing major collections of Olmec art, including the vast open-air museum of Parque-Museo La Venta and the Carlos Pellicer Museum in Villahermosa.
+Explore the Xalapa Anthropology Museum, which is not only filled with exquisite works of art but also a stunning building and presentation.
+Finally, you will view the Olmec objects on display at the National Museum of Anthropology, housed in an unrivaled award-winning structure in Mexico City.

-Won’t you join Far Horizons and only 13 others on this very special 10-day journey to the world of the ancient Olmec?
+Won’t you join Far Horizons and only 13 others on this unique 10-day journey to the world of the ancient Olmec?
 Keep reading to learn more, and please get in touch if you have any questions.

 Olmec Archaeology Tour led by: